-There are plenty of parks to enjoy in Lawrenceville, Georgia, including Alexander Park, McDaniel Farm Park and Rhodes Jordan Park.
+There are plenty of parks to enjoy in Duluth, Georgia, including Alexander Park, McDaniel Farm Park and Rhodes Jordan Park.
 With spring finally here and the temperatures warming up, it’s time to start exploring these serene and scenic outdoor spots.
 But don’t forget: It’s also time to schedule spring HVAC maintenance.
 Here’s why:

 Avoid Paying Hefty Energy Bills This Summer

 Want to pocket more money this summer so you can take that family vacation?
 One way is to invest in spring HVAC maintenance.
 The earlier you schedule it in the cooling season, the more you’ll save as the temperatures heat up.
 The name of the game is conserving energy without compromising comfort.
 According to HVAC experts, homeowners who invest in spring HVAC maintenance can save up to 40 percent on their energy bills throughout the summer.